melvinthemok/es6-enhanced-object-literals/README.md

 ```
 ## How useful is this feature to us, really?

-I think we've realized that es6 is becoming increasingly popular and it's really good to get into it as soon as possible.
-Even if you're worried about browser compatiblity, [Bable](https://babeljs.io/) will help.
+I think we've realized that ES6 is becoming increasingly popular and it's really good to get into it as soon as possible.
+Even if you're worried about browser compatiblity, [Babel](https://babeljs.io/) will help.

-## links for your reference
+## Links for your reference

 * **Ben Ilegbodu** - *Author* - [Learning ES6: Enhanced Object literals](http://www.benmvp.com/learning-es6-enhanced-object-literals/)